-A microfiber mop with a swivel handle is especially handy.
+A microfiber mop with a swivel handle is convenient.
 It allows you to move around corners and furniture with ease.

 Wet the microfiber pad in your cleaning solution.
 Wring it until damp, and place it on the floor.
 Most attach easily to the base of the pole, so you won’t have to fiddle around.

-Spin mops are very useful on hardwood floors because you can get a lot of moisture out without having to use force.
-The head of the mop is also made of a very soft material that’s gentle on wooden floors.
+Spin mops are very useful on hardwood floors because you can get a lot of moisture out without using force.
+The mop head is also made of a very soft material that’s gentle on wooden floors.

 Fill the bucket with your desired cleaning solution.
 Wet the mop, and use the spin to wring it thoroughly.

-A spray mop has a small container fitted that can be filled with a cleaner.
-It has a spray function so you can spritz wherever needed as you go along.
+A spray mop has a small container fitted that you can fill with a cleaner.
+It has a spray function, so you can spritz wherever needed as you go along.

 You just have to be careful not to overspray and always dry the area thoroughly when done.

 Using a steam mop on hardwood floors is quite controversial.
-Some say it’s fine, while others think it’s the biggest no-no.
+Some say it’s okay, while others think it’s the biggest no-no.

 However, steam mops marked as safe for hardwood floors will mop up excess water, leaving the floors nearly dry.
-Still, it’s also only advised to use steam mops on floors that are properly sealed.
+Still, we advise you only use steam mops on properly sealed floors.